 We deal with cash deposits in a similar manner to letter of credit market deposits.
 However, at the end of the auction, we apply the deposit to the purchase price of the rights awarded, rather than holding it until an invoice is paid.
 Where the market deposit is not sufficient to cover the rights awards, the invoice shows the net amount still owing.
 Table 3 shows the treatment of the cash market deposit.

 In the same example of a short-term auction with a starting deposit of $10,000 and an award of $5,000, the deposit is applied to the award.
 In this case, the resulting invoice shows a debit for the $5,000 and a credit for the same amount.
 You can elect to have any remaining cash deposit carry forward or be returned after auction.
 Use Form 1361 to indicate your preference.

+Table 3: Cash Market Deposit